boldlink/terraform-aws-vpc/modules/endpoints/README.md

 | <a name="output_vpc_endpoint_connection_notification_notification_type"></a> [vpc\_endpoint\_connection\_notification\_notification\_type](#output\_vpc\_endpoint\_connection\_notification\_notification\_type) | The type of notification. |
 | <a name="output_vpc_endpoint_connection_notification_state"></a> [vpc\_endpoint\_connection\_notification\_state](#output\_vpc\_endpoint\_connection\_notification\_state) | The state of the notification. |
 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

+## Third party software
+This repository uses third party software:
+* [pre-commit](https://pre-commit.com/) - Used to help ensure code and documentation consistency
+  * Install with `brew install pre-commit`
+  * Manually use with `pre-commit run`
+* [terraform 0.14.11](https://releases.hashicorp.com/terraform/0.14.11/) For backwards compability we are using version 0.14.11 for testing making this the min version tested and without issues with terraform-docs.
+* [terraform-docs](https://github.com/segmentio/terraform-docs) - Used to generate the [Inputs](#Inputs) and [Outputs](#Outputs) sections
+  * Install with `brew install terraform-docs`
+  * Manually use via pre-commit
+* [tflint](https://github.com/terraform-linters/tflint) - Used to lint the Terraform code
+  * Install with `brew install tflint`
+  * Manually use via pre-commit

+#### BOLDLink-SIG 2022